Spike in deaths in Darfur points to virus’ invisible spread

 Nationwide, Sudan has reported 6,879 coronavirus infections and 433 deaths, according to the Health Ministry.
 Of those, 193 cases and 54 fatalities have been confirmed across Darfur — a figure experts believe is a vast undercount.

-Since the beginning of the pandemic, public health officials have sounded the alarm that the coronavirus will take a disastrous toll on the world’s most vulnerable regions, particularly refugee camps, where social distancing, even hand-washing, prove impossible.
+Since the beginning of the pandemic, public health officials have sounded the alarm that the coronavirus will take a disastrous toll on the world’s most vulnerable regions, particularly camps for the internally displaced and refugees, where social distancing, even hand-washing, prove impossible.

-“People in the camps are suffocating, they can’t breathe,” said Mohamed Hassan Adam, director of Abushouk displacement camp in North Darfur.
+“People in the camps are suffocating, they can’t breathe,” said Mohamed Hassan Adam, director of Abushouk camp for the internally displaced in North Darfur.
 Just a corner of the camp saw 64 unexplained deaths in one month, he said.
 His four neighbors, all in their sixties, grew feeble and vanished one by one.

 “They get exhausted then they die.
 There is no way to tell what happened,” he said.

-Note: This story was first published on June 13, 2020.
-It was updated on June 14, 2020 to correct that all camps included in the story are for internally displaced persons, not refugees.